Shares Saver

 This article is for general information only.
 It does not constitute legal, financial, or tax advice.
 Nigerian tax rules and SEC regulations may change.
 Consult qualified Nigerian legal and tax advisers for advice specific to your company's employee share scheme.

-Shares Saver manages employee share schemes — including ESOP administration — for NSE-listed companies in Nigeria.
+Shares Saver administers direct employee share ownership schemes for NGX-listed companies in Nigeria.

 Start Your Investment Journey